leryn1122/csi-s3driver/README.md

 # CSI S3 Driver

-The project is still developping, and does NOT work now.
+The project is still developing, and does NOT work now.

 ## TL;DR